-To the north west the mineralised models are truncated by the licence boundary and are extended approximately 10m past the most south easterly drill hole which was mineralised but contained subeconomic grades (3m at 2.4% ZnEq).
-The structure remains open to the south east.
-Down dip the model was extrapolated approximately 50-200m below the deepest sample in the north west and central zones, and approximately 400m below the deepest sample in the SE zone with consideration of depths tested along strike to the NW.
+To the northwest the resource is truncated by the licence boundary and extended approximately 10m past the south easterly most drillhole which was mineralised but contained sub-economic grades (3m at 2.4% ZnEq).
+The total strike length of the modelled mineralisation within the licence is approximately 3.1km.
+The structure remains open to the southeast.
+Down dip the model was extrapolated approximately 50-200m below the deepest sample in the northwest and central parts of the deposit, and approximately 250-280m below the deepest sample in the southeast with consideration of depths tested along strike to the northwest.
+The models extent is from surface to a range of approximately 800 - 1,150m below the surface.
 Extents of extrapolation are considered appropriate for the level of information, deposit type, strike and depth extents tested, observed and geostatistical grade continuity and the assigned resource classification.